StanwaySoftware/BattleShips/README.md

 # BattleShips

-##Prerequisites
+## Prerequisites
 The only thing you need to install is .Net Core 2.1+ SDK.

-##Run the game
+## Run the game
-.Clone the respository
+- Clone the respository
-.dotnet run --project ./Battleships/Battleships.csproj
+- 'dotnet run --project ./Battleships/Battleships.csproj'